graalvm/workshops/native-image/graalvm-native-image-quick-start/README.md

 Java application that counts the number of files within the current directory and subdirectories.
 As a nice extra, it also calculates their total size.

-The source code for the application is available in your VM instance.
+The source code for the application is available in this repository.

 ### Note on the Demo Application